ServeGen: Workload Characterization and Generation of Large Language Model Serving in Production: Characterizing Multimodal Workloads

 Indeed, some of the top clients show remarkably skewed data distributions, as represented by Client B in Figure~\ref{fig:mm:client-top}, who exclusively sends images of the same size (around 1,200 tokens each) and requests that are similarly structured for the entire 24 hours during our measurement.
 In general, top-client behaviors remain stable and predictable, as indicated by the narrow error bars in the lower part of Figure~\ref{fig:mm:client-top}.

-\stitle{Explaining workload patterns.} We emphasize that the top clients presented in Figure~\ref{fig:mm:client-top} have a straightforward impact on the previously presented workload patterns.
-On one hand, the heterogeneity of clients directly contributes to the diverse image-to-input ratios across all requests.
-On the other hand, Client B's rate ramps up roughly nine hours into the workload, resulting in a surge of image-heavy requests (typical for this client) that exactly matches the load variance of image tokens, as mentioned in \S\ref{sec:mm:data}.
+\stitle{Explaining workload patterns.} We emphasize that the top clients presented in Figure~\ref{fig:mm:client-top} have a direct impact on the previously presented workload patterns.
+For one, the heterogeneity of clients directly contributes to the diverse image-to-input ratios across all requests.
+For another, Client B's rate ramps up nine hours into the workload, resulting in a surge of image-heavy requests (typical for this client) that exactly matches the increase of image load as shown in \S\ref{sec:mm:data}.